keithmmc/ATUproblemsets/README.md

  #  Problem Number 4 controlling the flow #

+ this programme asked the following,

+  Write a program, called collatz.py, that asks the user to input any positive integer and outputs the successive values of the following calculation.
+Have the program end if the current value is one
  # <p>
 "The Collatz conjecture is a conjecture that a particular sequence always reaches 1. my program checks for a postive number to be entered. if the user does not enter a postive number the program will throw an exception.
 # <p>